lsandini/RPi-TARS/readme.md

 - Picovoice for Porcupine wake word engine
 - OpenAI for language model
-- Vosk for speech recognition
-- Google Cloud for Text-to-Speech
+- Google for Speech Recognition and Text-to-Speech